 The Counseling Center is open and available during regular business hours.
-Current appointments can be in person (with the requirement of a mask be worn) or through a secure video via the TAO connect system.
+Current appointments can be in person or through a secure video via the TAO connect system.

 The Center provides brief individual and group counseling to current SAU students and consultation to faculty and staff.
 The Center provides a confidential, supportive and collaborative environment for open discussion of personal issues.
 We work towards making positive changes to one's thoughts, feelings, relationships, behavior/life situation.